Related Policies and Additional References:

 University employees should endeavor to deal fairly with the University’s students, donors, agencies, suppliers, employees and others.
 No employee shall take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.

 Employees shall protect all confidential information belonging to the University, its students, donors, suppliers, employees, and others who disclose information to the University on a confidential basis.
-Any unauthorized use or disclosure of such information is prohibited.
+Any unauthorized use or disclosure of such information is prohibited except where applicable by law.

 Much of the information the University develops in research, needs analysis, donor solicitation, as well as other areas is original in nature and its protection is essential to continued success.
 All University employees shall safeguard such information and disclose it only as permitted by law or University policy.
 Employees are also expected to respect the property rights of others and fully comply with all laws, rules, and regulations protecting such property rights.